-A terrace was certainly a must for Fox (she has six dogs) and is something she uses all the time.
-"I love gardening and to sit and relax in the morning and on beautiful days."
+A terrace was certainly a must for Fox (she has six pets) and is something she uses all the time.
+"I love gardening and to sit and relax in the morning and on beautiful days," she says.

 In some of the super tall buildings, creating a terrace is more challenging because of the wind.
-There is no terrace for the penthouses on the 96th floor at 432 Park Ave. because they would be unusable, says Steinberg.
+There is no terrace for the penthouses on the 96th floor at 432 Park Ave. because they would be unusable, Steinberg says.
 Buyer beware.

 Not that penthouses have a lock on outdoor spaces.
-"There are other apartments on lower floors with enormous terraces in my own building, which can be equally desirable to clients," says Fox.
+"There are other apartments on lower floors with enormous terraces in my own building, which can be equally desirable to clients," Fox says.

 All things being equal, however, a terrace on a middle floor apartment will not have the same value as a similar size terrace on the penthouse level.
-"There's less risk of that view becoming obstructed," says Miller.
+"There's less risk of that view becoming obstructed," Miller says.